Public-Health-Scotland/technical-docs/Posit Infrastructure/Overnight Sessions.md

 An automated process has been put in place to close sessions in Posit Workbench at 9pm every evening.

-This automated process can be overridden by including the word "NIGHT" in the name of a Posit Workbench session, **when the session is started**.
+This automated process can be overridden by including the word "NIGHT" at the start of the name of the relevant Posit Workbench session, **when the session is started**.

 ## Process to start a "NIGHT" session